Reading Time: 6 minutes 15 seconds

 That said, some states allow certification to satisfy the licensure requirement.
 This could enable you to provide nutrition services without a degree.
 It might also allow you to bypass the supervised dietetic internship requirement.
 Neither is typically required for a certification program.

-Because every state is different, it’s important to check with your state.
+Because every state is different, it’s important to check your local rules and regulation.
 Reach out to the professional regulation authority.
 For example, in Florida, this authority is the Dietetics and Nutrition Practice Council (3).
 This council ensures that every dietitian and nutritionist meets the state’s requirements.

 California is different.
 In this state, you can provide nutrition care without being registered or licensed.
 But if you want to work as a dietitian in California, you can (4).
 Although, you must do so as a registered dietitian.